Impact of the COVID-19 pandemic on education: Academic integrity

 The impact on academic integrity has been observed around the world.
 A rise in contract cheating, academic file-sharing, and exam cheating were identified as particularly problematic.
 With remote learning, cheating has become far easier for students.
 There is no remorse from students who would rather succeed in class than learn.
 Online education has also exposed various as yet unresolved legal issues, including copyright and unapproved misuse of lectures.

 Many institutions turned to commercial services to take over exam proctoring, but almost immediately concerns were raised about student privacy, surveillance, and the impact on student mental health.

-The lack of student to teacher interaction also led students to feel less passionate about the integrity of their work.
-Students turned in half-completed assignments, got the answers from friends in class, or turned in nothing at all simply because education became less important due to COVID-19.
+The lack of student to teacher interaction also led some students to feel less passionate about the integrity of their work.
+Some students turned in half-completed assignments, got the answers from friends in class, or turned in nothing at all simply because education became less important due to COVID-19.

+Due to COVID-19, many students had problems with staying focused and lost their sense of routine.
+Many researchers believe this is not due to the school closures, but to "brain fog" caused by the disease itself.

+Engagement and focus are vital to the learning process, and some students feel they focus better in in-person classes.

+Students may interpret that lack of structure to mean that they do not have to do anything, or they may find themselves overwhelmed with too much to do and an inability to determine what order to do it in.
+However, some students thrived in this new environment with test scores that went up during online learning.